 Debt consolidation is a type of refinancing that consumers can use to pay off their other debts.
 As we’ve written before, debt consolidation generally means collecting several debts, such as medical bills or personal loans, into one loan payment and paying it off.
 This can be done in a number of ways, such as taking out a debt consolidation loan, transferring your debt to a low-interest credit card or enrolling in a debt repayment plan.
 Another option is to work with a credit card debt consolidation company.
 Some of these are legitimate, according to the Consumer Financial Protection Bureau, however, others may not have your best interests at heart.
 “If you are thinking about debt consolidation, you might first want to consult a nonprofit credit counselor,” the agency notes.

 Here, we’ve outlined a few of the issues you might run into when trying to consolidate your debt.

-When consolidating your credit card balances on to a new card, don't forget to pay the minimum payment on each of your credit cards.
-It may take up to two weeks to process a balance transfer and if you don’t make the minimum payment on each of your cards, you could be charged late fees and a late payment will appear on your credit report too.
-Even after a balance transfer goes through, you'll want to double-check the balance on each of your credit cards.
-If it says anything other than zero, you'll need to make a payment by your due date or -- you guessed it -- be charged with another late fee.
+As the CFPB notes, many credit card companies offer introductory or special financing that allows consumers to consolidate their debt onto one account.
+When consolidating your credit card balances onto a new card, you won’t want to forget to pay at least the minimum payment on each of your credit cards.
+Also, it may take up to two weeks to process a balance transfer, so if you don’t make the minimum payment on each of your cards, you could be charged late fees and the late payment will appear on your credit report.
+(You can see how late payments are affecting your credit by viewing two of your credit scores for free on Credit.com.)

 If you think you’re being a smart shopper by applying for several consolidation loans at the same time, think again.
-Every application for a personal loan triggers an inquiry into your credit history and each inquiry lowers your credit scores a little bit.
-Apply for several debt consolidation loans at the same time and your credit scores could really drop.
+Every application for a personal loan triggers an inquiry into your credit history, and each inquiry lowers your credit scores a little bit.
+Apply for several debt consolidation loans at the same time, and your credit scores could really drop.